 The Organization's endowment consists of individual funds established for a variety of purposes.
-As required by generally accepted accounting principles, net assets associated with endowment funds are classified and reported based on the existence of donor-imposed restrictions.
+As required by US GAAP, net assets associated with endowment funds are classified and reported based on the existence of donorimposed restrictions.
 The Organization holds and manages the general endowment fund, with the remaining funds held and managed by others.